 Buspar or buspirone is used as an anti-anxiety medication.
-It is considered by many to have a low risk of addiction.
+Even though users experience a Buspar high it is considered by many to have a low risk of addiction.
 Most believe it can be very effective.
 However, this is not the whole truth.
 Like many prescription drugs, it is still misused and abused.
 It is important to educate yourself if you or a loved one use buspirone.
 An understanding of this drug can help lower the chance of addiction.

 What Is Buspirone HCL?